xevisalle/paccs/client/README.md

 # Client

-This folder contains the client.
+This folder contains the client that interacts with the contract.
+By default it uses a local devnet, that you can set up, and deploy the PACCs contracts on it, by following the instructions in the `contracts` folder.

 ## Prerequisities